-Influencer marketing is a type of word-of-mouth marketing that focuses on using key leaders to drive your brand’s message to the larger market.
-Influencers can be well-known celebrities, but more often they are Instagram or YouTube personalities with a huge following who can help spread the word about your business or product through their social channels.
+Influencer marketing is a type of word-of-mouth marketing that focuses on using key leaders to amplify your brand message to a larger market.
+Influencers can be well-known celebrities, but more often they are Instagram or YouTube personalities with a huge niche following who can help spread the word about your business or product through their social channels.

-Influencer marketing is another tactic that is not going away anytime soon: A mediakix study predicts that the ad spend for influencer marketing could reach $10 billion by next year:
+Influencer marketing is not just a trend: A mediakix study predicts that the ad spend for influencer marketing could reach $10 billion by next year:

-Influencer marketing is also going to be influenced by artificial intelligence.
+Influencer marketing is also going to be affected by artificial intelligence.
 With each year, AI is making the process of finding the right influencers to partner with easier and faster.
-It’s helping identify those with better engagement, fewer fake followers, and a higher chance at generating a positive ROI.
+It’s helping identify those with better engagement, fewer fake followers, and a higher chance of generating a positive return on investment (ROI).
 In addition, artificial intelligence is transforming influencer marketing in the following ways: